ae6rt/decap/README.md

 adjusting the AWS region as appropriate to where you created the DynamoDb table.

-In the Users section of the AWS Console, attach this policy to the _aftomato_ user.
+In the Users section of the AWS Console, attach this _aftomato-db_ policy to the _aftomato_ user.